dimau/Dimau/README.md

   - <a href="https://github.com/dimau/HC">Repository</a>

 ## Project and Product Management
-- Product Manager, <a href="https://3logic.ru/about/">3logic company</a> (2021 - 2022)
+### Product Manager for <a href="https://3logic.ru/about/">3logic company</a> (2021 - 2022)
 - Development of an in-house nformation system for the department of warranty service and work with claims
+- Conducted gathering information and analysis of business processes in the company related to the sales of products to partners through the B2B portal.
+Prepared technical specifications for adaptation of the B2B portal for a full sales cycle (including invoicing and delivery).
+Carried out the process of coordinating the necessary improvements on the portal with all stakeholders (sales department, IT department, top management).
+Participated in the implementation of the solution.
+- Carried out analysis of business processes in the warranty service and repair department.
+Proposed and agreed with the head of the warranty service department the optimization of business processes based on the implementation of a supporting information system.
+Developed technical specifications for the information system for the warranty department.
+Developed design layouts for the system in coordination with the outsourced UI/UX designer.
+Launched the development and led the outsourced development team.
-- Product Manager, <a href="https://www.atol.ru">Atol company</a> (2018-2019)
+### Product Manager for <a href="https://www.atol.ru">Atol company</a> (2018-2019)
 - Development of web services related to mandatory labeling of goods in Russia
-- Product/Project Manager, <a href="https://yandex.com/company/">Yandex</a> SpeechKit (2017 - 2018)
+### Product/Project Manager for <a href="https://yandex.com/company/">Yandex</a> SpeechKit (2017 - 2018)
 - Development of new skills for Virtual assistant "Alisa"
 - Development of a Virtual assistant for Megafon mobile operator
-- Product/Project Manager, <a href="https://yandex.com/company/">Yandex</a> Search (2015 - 2017)
+### Product/Project Manager for <a href="https://yandex.com/company/">Yandex</a> Search (2015 - 2017)
 - Some projects regarding improvement of search results and snippets
-- Product/Project Manager, <a href="https://kontur-inc.com/about/info">Kontur</a> (2009 - 2012)
+### Product/Project Manager for <a href="https://kontur-inc.com/about/info">Kontur</a> (2009 - 2012)
 - EDI project (Retail)
 - Projects related to electronic document management (Diadoc)

 ## Education
 - <a href="https://learn.javascript.ru/courses/react">React Professional Web Development course</a> (2022)